 It is important you choose a therapist who is both appropriately qualified and who is accountable to a professional body.
 I hold a Bs/c degree in Psychology, an MA in Integrative Counselling, and a Post Graduate Diploma in CBT.
 I am currently studying for a doctoral qualification at City, University of London in order to become a Counselling Psychologist.

-I have a special interest in working with people who have OCD, and my doctoral thesis focusses on the impact of stigma of women who experienced postnatal OCD (that centred on violent harm thoughts about their babies) on their therapy.
+I have a special interest in working with people who have OCD, and my doctoral thesis focusses on the therapy experiences of women when disclosing their unwanted, intrusive thoughts during CBT for perinatal OCD.

 I hold Full Accreditation as a CBT Therapist with the BABCP; I am listed on BABCP's official register of CBT therapists - http://www.cbtregisteruk.com/Default.aspx